 Self-employed professionals and entrepreneurs who default on premium payments, submit false declarations or excessively high claims may end up on the blacklist.
 Insurers add to the list (a ‘special risks’ RSR file) the details of self-employed professionals or entrepreneurs who present a disproportionate risk.

-Even though, in theory, insurers cannot refuse you cover, by imposing extremely high premiums in practice, they leave you exposed.
+Although insurers cannot refuse you cover in theory, they can leave you exposed by imposing extremely high premiums in practice.

 Dattasur, the economic partnership of insurance companies, updates the blacklist and is obliged to inform you if your name is listed.